 Located about ten minutes northwest of downtown, this park in the Magnolia neighborhood offers a great hiking trail that meanders down to the Puget Sound, with a lighthouse and beach.
 On clear days, you can see both Mt.
 Rainier and Mt.
 Baker from the lighthouse (pro tip – go during sunset).

 - Summit at Snoqualmie/Stevens Pass/Crystal Mountain

 During winter months, Seattleites can take advantage of some terrific skiing in the area.
 Downhill skiing can be found throughout the Cascade Range and into Eastern Washington.
-The Summit at Snoqualmie (also has sledding and snow tubing for kids), Stevens Pass, and Crystal Mountain being some of the most popular.
+The Summit at Snoqualmie (also with sledding and snow tubing for kids), Stevens Pass, and Crystal Mountain are some of the most popular.

 - Washington State Ferries

 For a beautiful and convenient way to get out on the water, hop aboard a Washington State Ferry – the largest fleet of ferries in the US.
 Ferries have routes to and from Bainbridge Island or Bremerton.

 It’s safe to assume that you’re probably spending a bit more time inside your home these days.
 As someone who recently moved into a new space, why not use the blank slate to your advantage?
 There’s no better time than the present to customize your space, making sure it works for your quarantine lifestyle.

 If you’re one of many who are currently working from home, you might want to think of investing in functional furniture or organizational items to create your own home office.
 Studies have shown that committing to a dedicated workspace within the home makes individuals more productive during the day.
 Stores like The Container Store or Ikea make organization a breeze (and won’t break the bank), so whether you have a separate room or just a small corner of your bedroom or kitchen, you’ll be able to customize any space to literally work for you.